How stable is Jordan really? | DW | 06.04.2021

-That is what the Middle Eastern country's allies are asking after this weekend's drama.
-Experts say the royal family's public spat is just a small example of a worrying, long-term trend.
+The Middle Eastern country's allies are concerned after this weekend's palace intrigue.
+Observers say the royal family's public spat is just a small example of long-term problems.

-For years, Jordan has been thought of as a stable and peaceful nation, especially when compared to neighbors like Syria, Palestine, Israel and Iraq.
+For years, Jordan has been thought of as a stable and peaceful nation, especially when compared with neighbors such as Syria, Palestine, Israel and Iraq.

-But events over Easter weekend and news of an alleged plot to overthrow the government — supposedly led by a member of the ruling royal family — seemed to contradict that perception.
+But events over the weekend, including news of an alleged plot to overthrow the government — supposedly led by a member of the ruling royal family — seemed to contradict that perception.

 Has the world — and particularly Western allies like the US and Germany, who have troops based there and are important financial donors — been wrong about the Middle Eastern state all along?